1979 Monty Gum : Superman Trading Cards

 1979 Monty Fabrieken - Superman - General Zod

-Monty also released a set of Superman stickers for the film.
-The series is comprised of 75 round stickers and 14 others in various sizes.
-The pack artwork is identical with text that reads "stickers auto-collant".
+Monty released a separate set of Superman stickers for the film.
+The "stickers auto-collant" series is comprised of 75 round stickers and 14 others in various sizes.
+The sticker packs advertise the Monty Superman Club.

-Superman: The Movie was released in the Netherlands on February 15, 1979.
-Identical promotional images from the Richard Donner Superman films were used in trading cards set issued by Drake's Cakes, Topps, and Weston Bakeries.
+Identical promotional images from the film were used in trading cards set issued by Drake's Cakes, Topps, and Weston Bakeries.
 Superman: The Movie was promoted in Italy by Danone and in Spain by Coca-Coca.

 -